amaciah/language/README.md

 # Language

 ## About
-I'm writing a small programming language for fun, with the idea of both being a learning experience and a potentially useful tool in the future
+I am writing a small programming language for fun, with the idea of both being a learning experience and a potentially useful tool in the future

 ## The language
 Two equivalent implementations, in C and Python, are provided.
 Python serves as a pseudocode/brainstorm tool, whereas C should offer a better performance in more complex programs.

 ## Syntax
 The current syntax as a context-free grammar can be found in grammar.txt.
-At its current state, the language supports real maths, with int and float data types supported
+At its current state, the language supports real math, with int and float data types supported

 ## Project structure
 Regardless of the implementation, the structure follows a similar pattern: